Used Toyota GT86 review

 - Toyota GT86 Aero vs Subaru WRX STi & SEAT Leon Cupra

 A Euro 6-compliant engine arrived in July 2015, while the GT86 Aero gained 18-inch alloys.
 A new Blanco special edition with pearlescent white paint and heated leather-trimmed seats joined the range, too.
-The car was more heavily revised in October 2017 with a stiffer bodyshell, retuned suspension, updated instrumentation and improved aerodynamics.
+The car was more heavily revised in October 2017 with a stiffer bodyshell, retuned suspension, updated instrumentation, tweaked styling and improved aerodynamics.
 There was also a GT86 Pro range-topper with leather and Alcantara trim.

 Which one should I buy?